-Q-Free can leverage existing maps such as the ESRI Street Map to provide a base map that includes adjoining states and local roadways.
-See below for an example of the map around the Charleston area.
+OpenTMS meets this requirement.
+Q-Free can leverage existing maps such as Google Maps to provide a base map that includes adjoining states and local roadways.
+Other base maps are available for inclusion if desired.

-Figure 13 - Street Map of the Charleston Area
+Figure 20 - Google Roadmap of the Charleston Area